hgroves22/portfolioWebsite/README.md

 ### Extra Information

-I used the React Router library to switch between different pages in my website.
+I used the **React Router** library to switch between different pages in my website.
 This was the first time I used React Router so it was exciting to learn this powerful library.
 Being able to define and manage navigation within this single-page application (SPA) was very helpful when trying to hyperlink certain aspects of the page.

+I also used **Formspree** to handle form submissions and receive emails directly.
+This was my first time integrating Formspree, and I found it to be a simple and efficient way to manage direct email requests with minimal setup.
+I wanted my website to include my contact information along with a way for users to contact me directly, and Formspree provided a great solution for that.